Configuring GTm 5250

 - In a web browser, navigate to the IP address of the GTm 5250.

 - Select a configuration.
 If you are using Maestro, choose Hosted or On-premise, or choose Demo/Unmanaged if you will not use Maestro to manage the GTm.
 If you choose Demo/Unmanaged, you configure the GTm using its web interface; the settings are available under Status.
-If you choose Maestro, you will manage the GTm using Maestro and you will only configure proxy settings, if required, through the web interface.
+If you choose Maestro, you will manage the GTm using Maestro and you will only configure proxy settings and additionally, 802.1x settings, if required, through the web interface.

 - Network configuration